-The Seattle Collaborative Law Training Group grew from a collective vision of four Collaborative professionals who thought there might be a more effective way to teach the concepts and skills of Collaborative Law.
-We are an interdisciplinary group whose Collaborative experiences and diverse professional backgrounds provide a unique backdrop for designing exceptional training programs.
+The Seattle Collaborative Law Training Group grew from a collective vision that there might be a more effective way to teach the concepts and skills of Collaborative Law.
+We are an interdisciplinary group whose Collaborative experiences and diverse professional and personal backgrounds provide a unique backdrop for designing exceptional training programs.
 Each of us brings hands on knowledge of the challenges for all levels of practitioners and we use that to infuse our courses with practical tools and tips.

 Our goal is to design trainings that allow learners to become leaders, to inform and inspire practitioners and set the bar for training standards.

 The Seattle Collaborative Law Training Group’s experiences and diverse professional backgrounds provide a unique backdrop for designing exceptional training programs.
 We create trainings that meet the needs of beginning and advanced practitioners and are dedicated to constructing trainings that inform and inspire the practice of Collaborative Law and Collaborative practitioners.